-Licensed Microbreweries MAY:
+Licensed Microbreweries (less than 200 gallons) MAY:

-- Provide free samples between 8 a.m. and 2 a.m. at the licensed premises in an approved sample room. - Sell prepared servings for off-premises consumption between 10 a.m. and 8 p.m. (prepared servings [drinks to go] count towards sample room limits).
-See the Prepared Servings - Cocktail, Beer, and Wine To Go Fact Sheet. - Sell for off-premises consumption at the premises in an approved sample room, at an approved curbside area, or a drive-through window. - Sell and deliver beer to wholesalers, licensed retailers, and the public using their own trucks, equipment, and employees. - Limits: individual deliveries, other than draught beer, are limited to the case equivalent of 8 barrels a day to each licensed retailer; and the total amount of beer sold or delivered directly to all retailers does not exceed 10,000 barrels a year.
+- Provide ONLY FREE samples between 8 a.m. and 2 a.m. at the licensed premises in an approved sample room.
+You may not charge for those beer samples. - Sell prepared servings for off-premises consumption between 8 a.m. and 2 a.m.
+See the Prepared Servings - Cocktail, Beer, and Wine To Go Fact Sheet. - Sell for off-premises consumption at the premises in an approved sample room, at an approved curbside area, or a drive-through window between 8 a.m. and 2 a.m. - Sell and deliver beer to wholesalers, licensed retailers, and the public using their own trucks, equipment, and employees. - o Limits: individual deliveries, other than draught beer, are limited to the case equivalent of 8 barrels a day to

-- This may also include delivery to a retailer's approved noncontiguous storage area located within 10 miles of the licensed premises. - How do you know if they have one?
+- each licensed retailer; and the total amount of beer sold or delivered directly to all retailers does not exceed 10,000 barrels a year. - o This may also include delivery to a retailer's approved noncontiguous storage area located within 10 miles of the licensed premises. - How do you know if they have one?
 A license will be issued with approved non-contiguous storage information listed on the front of it. - Look up a license on TAP to see if a licensee has an approved noncontiguous storage area. - Ship products outside of Montana but must adhere to the receiving state laws.

-Licensed Small Breweries MAY:
+Licensed Small Breweries (200 gallons-60,000 barrels) MAY: